Estimated reading time: 4 minutes

 For the rest of the year, I plan to revisit old Christmas memories (The Ghost of Christmas Past?)
-Please laugh and giggle along with me and my misadventures on the way to adulthood (some people are not sure I have made it yet!).
+Please laugh and giggle along with me as I navigate my misadventures on the way to adulthood (some people are not sure I have made it yet!).

 Christmas Memories: So it is now 1954, and Dad takes me with him to visit the wholesale toy warehouses from which he bought.
 I was (generally) well-behaved, and after walking around the display room, the salesman said, “Go pick out anything you see that you like!”
 Wow, in a toy warehouse.
 I looked at Dad and said, “Did he say ANYTHING?”
 Dad said.
 “Yes, he did!”